lofovs/Bomberman/README.md

 ## Controller

-The view is almost entirely built up by the 'BombermanController' class.
+The controller is almost entirely built up by the 'BombermanController' class.
 - 'BombermanController' - handles the input from the user, and updates the model accordingly.

 # Manual testing